stitchdata/docs/_analysis-integrations/analysis-integrations.md

 redirect_from: /analysis-integrations/

 keywords: analysis, analysis integration, analytics, analyze stitch data, layer, analysis tool, visualization tool, sql, query stitch data
-summary: "Stitch gives you the ability to consolidate and optimize your data, but if you want to do some exploring, you’ll need an additional visualization or middleware tool.
-Whether you want to create visual analyses or run SQL queries, Stitch is compatible with a broad range of tools - from business intelligence platforms to SQL editors to data science tools."
+summary: "Stitch gives you the ability to consolidate and optimize your data, but if you want to do some exploring, you’ll need an additional visualization or middleware tool."

+level: "category"
+icon: "analytics"
+weight: 7
+display-title: "Analysis tools"
+display-summary: "Analyze your Stitch-replicated data."

+key: "analysis-tools"

 layout: general
 toc: true